 For larger sheet film, regular lenses out to 1:8 at closest focus can be computed.
 Specifications for interchangeable lenses normally show the maximum reproduction ratio at closest focus (B&H product pages are good to show this).

-Focus: At 1:1 reproduction ratio, the distance between lens and slide will be roughly twice the marked focal length (probably a little less).
+Focus with Macro lenses: Extremely convenient, these focus easily like any lens, from infinity to closest macro range.
+At 1:1 reproduction ratio, the distance between lens and slide will be roughly twice the marked focal length (probably a little less).
 If setting a specific ratio like 1:1, the focus ring on the lens simply changes that reproduction ratio.
 To keep the ratio, focus at setup is best adjusted by just moving the slide slightly back and forth, to the place that it is in focus at this setting.
 Then the macro lens focus will work there, still 1:1.

 Numbers: Example at the calculator if copying 36 x 24 mm slide film with 1:1 lens ...